On this page

 Who uses it

 Australian citizens are ineligible to apply for an e Visitor visa, refer to Entering Australia.
-For related guidance, see the Transit Visa (subclass 771) page.
-For related guidance, see the Medical Treatment Visa (subclass 602) page.
+For related guidance, see the Australian Citizenship page.
+For related guidance, see the Student Visa (subclass 500) page.

 When it is used